About Council elections

 Each year, Alberta physicians elect new physician members to Council to replace those who retire or have served their maximum terms.
 Councillors can serve a maximum of two consecutive terms (six years total).

-This year, physicians had the opportunity to vote for two physician vacancies on Council.
-We’ll announce the successful candidates on Nov.
+Last year, physicians had the opportunity to vote for two physician vacancies on Council.
+We announced the successful candidates on Nov.
 12.

 A regulated member on the General Register, the Provisional Register or the Limited Practice Register (whether a physician, surgeon, osteopath or physician assistant) may stand for nomination, nominate a colleague and vote in the election if: